rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

     - mergeDetections
 ```

 Here you can see that there is a Task named `detection` which, just like `makeWarp` and `assembleCoadd`, is part of the `step3` pipeline chunk.
-So you can run source detection exactly as we did for `makewarp` and `assembleCoadd`, but now specifying `#detection` rather than `#makeWarp,assembleCoadd` in the pipeline URI.
+So you can run source detection exactly as you did for `makewarp` and `assembleCoadd`, but now specifying `#detection` rather than `#makeWarp,assembleCoadd` in the pipeline URI.
 You also want to make sure to use your custom coadd for the source detection.
 This is accomplished by specifying the `-i` input to be the location you previously specified as the custom coadd output location in the command line custom coadd tutorial.
-Putting this together, we arrive at the following command:
+Putting this together, one arrives at the following command:

 ```
 LOGFILE=$LOGDIR/detection.log; \